Events

 Kick-off Meeting

 Representatives of the main partners of the Discovery project met in Sassetta from 16-19 November 2006.
-In addition to an overall introduction to the Discovery project, each representative provided an introductory presentation of his or her institution.
+Each representative gave an introductory presentation of his or her institution and an overall introduction to the Discovery project was given.
 All aspects of the project were analyzed and discussed both in small working groups and in plenary sessions.
 A detailed work plan was drawn up for the first twelve months and a projected work plan was drafted for the following twelve months.
 Tasks were assigned to each working group and the consortium agreement was prepared.
 Following the final plenary session, the Governing Board had its first official meeting.